Chocobozzz/PeerTube/.github/CONTRIBUTING.md

 $ sudo -u postgres psql -c "CREATE EXTENSION unaccent;" peertube_dev
 ```

+Peertube also requires a running redis server, no special setup is needed for
+this.

 In dev mode, administrator username is **root** and password is **test**.

 ### Online development